|

 Keep the following records on file and available at the principal business office of your Delaware LLC:

-- Names and addresses of all Members and Officers of the Delaware LLC
+- Names and addresses of all Members and Managers of the Delaware LLC

 - Articles of Organization for the Delaware LLC and any Amendments to them